 Q: When is a slump test performed on concrete?

-Q: How many layers of concrete is required in slump test?
+Q: How many layers of concrete are required in the slump test?

 Q: What is the true slump?

-Q: What are the types of slump in a concrete?
+Q: What are the types of slump in concrete?

-Ans: There are three types of slump namely, truse, shear and collapse slump that are observed while consduction slump test.
+Answer: There are three types of slump, namely, truse, shear and collapse slump that are observed while consduction slump test.

 References: